Undergraduate Course: The Archaeology and History of Egypt: the Early Dynastic until the end of the Middle Kingdom (c. 3100-1650 BC) (ARCA10088)

-- demonstrate a familiarity with key sites, periods, texts and assemblages;
+- demonstrate through discussions and presentations a familiarity with key sites, periods, texts and assemblages;

-- locate sources relating to Egyptological research, both in print and online;
+- demonstrate familiarity with the ability to locate sources relating to Egyptological research, both in print and online;

-- work and critically analyse the theories of others, with references back to the work of scholars over the past 150 years; and to appreciate the reasons why these changes have occurred and where our knowledge has advanced;
+- demonstrate the ability to work and critically analyse the theories of others, with references back to the work of scholars over the past 150 years; and to appreciate the reasons why these changes have occurred and where our knowledge has advanced;

 |Bourriau, J. 1988.
 Pharaohs and Mortals: Egyptian Art in the Middle Kingdom.
 Cambridge: Fitzwilliam Museum. |